-13. The Kiln Rooms
+15. The Kiln Rooms

 ‘Pot-ty’ about Peckham?
 Well, we all know ceramics are cool so why not combine your south London adventure with a trip to the Kiln Rooms.

-14. Peckham street art
+16. Peckham street art

 Recently, Japanese art trio Fate, Imaone and Suiko created a huge vivid and vibrant mural on the side of the Copeland Park and Bussey Building, near to the aforementioned Kanpai brewery street art mural.

 All around in Peckham, particularly around the High Street, Peckham Levels and Bussey, awesome street art is abound so keep your eyes open when you visit.

-15. Peckham Bazaar restaurant
+17. Peckham Bazaar restaurant

-A culinary, cheap as gem located on Consort Road, Peckham Bazaar offers the best Middle Eastle fusion of Turkish, Greek, Iranian and Albanian dishes all home cooked over an open charcoal fire.
+An inexpensive culinary gem located on Consort Road, Peckham Bazaar offers the best Middle Eastle fusion of Turkish, Greek, Iranian and Albanian dishes all home cooked over an open charcoal fire.

-Other London blog posts
+Other London blog posts you might like

 - Best things to do in Shoreditch, east London